M0h7amed/MATLAB-Coursera-Projects/README.md

 # 🚀 MATLAB Engineering Portfolio: Signal, Matrix, and Image Processing

 Welcome to my MATLAB portfolio!
-This repository contains a curated collection of technical projects completed as part of the **[Insert Exact Coursera Course Name Here]** course on Coursera.
+This repository contains a curated collection of technical projects completed as part of the **Introduction to Programming with MATLAB by Vanderbilt University** course on Coursera.

 These projects showcase practical applications of MATLAB in digital signal processing, mathematical optimization, and computer vision—demonstrating core analytical and algorithmic skills essential for mechatronics and robotics engineering.